paveles/Machine_Learning_and_Equity_Index_Returns/Readme.md

     │   │                     predictions
     │   ├── visualize.py   <- Scripts to create exploratory and results oriented visualizations
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
     │   ├── model_configs.py          <- Configurations, GridSearch methods, cross-validation methods of the models
     │   ├── settings.py               <- Global settings and variables + loads `model_configs`
     │   ├── transform_cv.py           <- Transformation and cross-validation methods used in the analysis
     │   └── walkforward_functions.py  <- Main functions used to estimate and evaluate trained models
-    │   │

     │
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org